Vagelis-Prokopiou/presentations/unit-testing.md

 2. Unit tests significantly reduce production bugs.
 3. Unit tests make complex code easy to understand.
 4. Unit tests provide dependant documentation for the codebase.
-5. Unit tests save development time (less time spend on bug hunting).
+5. Unit tests save development time (less time spent on bug hunting).
 6. Unit tests make easier (even possible in some cases) to change and refactor the code.
+7. Unit tests create better APIs.
-7. Unit tests remove the fear of changing/breaking the codebase.
+8. Unit tests remove the fear of changing/breaking the codebase.
-8. Unit test prevent the “rotting” of the codebase.
+9. Unit tests prevent the “rotting” of the codebase.

+## What is the recipe for good unit tests?

+No secret recipe.
+Writing testable code.

+## Examples of testable code.

 ## Examples of unit testing.
 ```javascript